trustbridge/intergov/docs/architecture_decision_notes/multichannel_architecture.rst

 to implement cross-border trade document sharing, that would be a fleeting anomaly.

-Any design that does not allow countries to negotiate technology choices
+Any design that does not allow jurisdictions to negotiate technology choices
 (and mutually agree to update or upgrade technology) seems incongruent with